Being Respectful and Being Responsible

 Circle Time is a technique used across the school that allows all students concerns and ideas to be heard.
 It is used as a reflective tool for student behaviour, exploring a new topic during classroom learning or as a method for exploring welfare issues.

-The circle time program is part of a bigger Restorative Justice philosophy.
-Restorative Justice is founded on developing the skills in children to maintain and develop better student relationships and this process allows them to make amends for any harm done, rather than just through a punitive punishment.
+The circle time program is part of a bigger Restorative Practices philosophy.
+This is founded on developing the skills in children to maintain and develop better student relationships and this process allows them to make amends for any harm done, rather than just through a punitive consequence.

-Students within the 3-6 grade have many opportunities so explore their leadership skills through various roles and responsibilities.
-Office monitors, house captains, school captains, and junior school council, are a few of the many ways students may support the work of their peers.
+All classrooms across our school have many opportunities to explore their leadership skills through various roles and responsibilities.
+Office monitors, House Captains, School Captains, and Student Voice, are a few of the many ways students may support the work of their peers.
 These students are responsible for events such as organising fundraising days, school discos, and community service events.